ebonnal/streamable/README.md

 ## ▼ `.throttle`

-Limits the number of yields `per` time interval:
+Limits the number of emissions `per` time interval:

 ```python
 from datetime import timedelta